zangshayang1/github-project-page-sample/docs/index.md

 3. Worthnoting that you can use html files to render a page or use markdown files.
 The page is built by github backend engine, jekyll, I suppose.
 I prefer markdown files.
 Neat.
 4. If I have a _"/docs/first.md"_ file in my repository, you can visit _"zangshayang1.github.io/github-project-page-sample/first"_ to view it.
 If I have a _"/docs/index.md"_ file in my repository, you can visit _"zangshayang1.github.io/github-project-page-sample/"_ to view it. __You got the idea.__
 5. If it doesn't show, give it some time.
-6. Final word: the config file has something to do with the theme I chose.
+6. Final word:
+  a.
+The config file has something to do with the theme I chose.
+  b.
+The page will be private if this repository is private.
+  c.
+You can customize the top url "zangshayang1.github.io".
+Find more in setting.
+See ya.

 __Here are some bold sample links I suppose.__